 - an institution fraught with social, political, and economic concerns and agendas.

-In this course, we explore the concept of education in our society, and you will have the opportunity to research an aspect of education you find interesting—from studying cutting edge educational advances, to investigating questions involving culture, identity, and schooling, to examining the social, political, or economic dynamics of our education system—compelling questions about education await your attention!
+This course explores the concept of education in our society, and you will have the opportunity to research an aspect of education you find interesting—from studying cutting edge educational advances; to investigating questions involving culture, identity, and schooling; to examining the social, political, or economic dynamics of our education system—compelling questions about education await your attention!

 Global Challenges: Population, Poverty, and Environment

-This course will explore challenges facing human populations around the globe including issues of population growth and demographic shifts, poverty and standard of living, social and legal justice, and environmental concerns and sustainability.
-Students will be asked to choose a location outside of the U.S., collect basic demographic, economic, and social information about this place, and then deeply explore a particular challenge facing the local population.
+This course explores challenges facing human populations around the globe including issues of population growth and demographic shifts, poverty and standard of living, social and legal justice, and environmental concerns around sustainability.
+Students choose a location outside of the U.S., collect basic demographic, economic, and social information about this place, and then deeply explore a particular challenge facing the local population.

 Are you what you eat?

-Most of us-usually, hopefully-eat several times a day.
-Whether we're gathering around with our family for a traditional dish, fighting food insecurity in our community, gaming our diet for a specific fitness goal or just pigging out on some Cheetos in front of the TV, food plays an integral part of our lives.
+Most of us—usually-hopefully—eat several times a day.
+Whether we're gathering around with our family for a traditional dish, fighting food insecurity in our community, gaming our diet for a specific fitness goal or just pigging out on some Cheetos in front of the TV, food plays an integral part in our lives.
 Not to mention, that it does, after all, keep us alive.
-In this section of 1410, we'll be jumping off from that starting point of basic survival and exploring the many other issues food intersects with in three broad units: the personal/political, historical/cultural and industrial/commercial.
+In this section of 1410, we jump off from that starting point of basic survival and explore the many other issues food intersects with in three broad units: the personal/political, historical/cultural and industrial/commercial.

-In each unit, we'll engage with a variety of viewpoints and explore the rich texture a basic meal can provide, as well as the thorny societal issues it's embedded in.
-We'll explore this through a variety of sources-academic journals, podcasts, newspaper and magazine articles, television shows and more.
+In each unit, we engage with a variety of viewpoints and explore the rich texture a basic meal can provide, as well as the thorny societal issues it's embedded in.
+We explore this through a variety of sources—academic journals, podcasts, newspaper and magazine articles, television shows and more.

 Drugs: A Culture of Conflict

 How does our society classify drugs?
 Why are some drugs seen as problematic while others are socially acceptable and even, in some cases, encouraged?
-How do various contexts impact our attitudes surrounding what drugs are illicit and what are not?
-Drugs will be defined as a medicine or other substance which has a physiological effect when ingested or otherwise introduced into the body.
-From coffee to ibuprofen to Prozac to heroin, drugs have been a part of our culture for centuries and our cultural attitude continually changes regarding these substances.
+How do various contexts impact our attitudes surrounding which drugs are illicit and which are not?
+Drugs are defined as a medicine or other substance which has a physiological effect when ingested or otherwise introduced into the body.
+From coffee to ibuprofen to Prozac to heroin, drugs have been a part of our culture for centuries, and our cultural attitude continually changes regarding these substances.
 Drugs are a ubiquitous element in our society, appearing everywhere from pop culture to our doctors’ offices to our kitchen cabinets and many places in between.

-This course seeks to explore various societal attitudes towards drugs through a rhetorical lens.
-We will examine how our society’s reaction to and definition of what constitutes acceptable versus non-acceptable drug use has evolved greatly over time, what has impacted this shift, and how shifting attitudes have impacted our culture as a whole.
+This course explores various societal attitudes towards drugs through a rhetorical lens.
+We examine how our society’s reaction to and definition of what constitutes acceptable versus non-acceptable drug use has evolved greatly over time, what has impacted this shift, and how shifting attitudes have impacted our culture.

 Social Justice and Neo-Colonialism

 As social justice has been made a prominent issue in all aspects of American life, it is important to view the topic on a larger scale.
-Much of social justice's concerns regarding inequality, racism, class warfare, the environment, and gender concern not only American problems but global ones that play out in an interconnected manner between eastern and western civilizations, developed nations and undeveloped nations, and that capture a larger picture of global trends of oppression and exploitation.
-Neo-Colonialism is derived from Marxist theory aimed at understanding post-colonial societies, but what happens in a global community is that even the perpetrators of colonial practices are victims as well, leading to power struggles and manipulations that increase inequality and racial animosity.
-"Social Justice and Neo-Colonialism" seeks to understand how these movements began and the different value systems at play in actions and policies which affect all of us in national and interpersonal ways.
+Much of social justice's concerns regarding inequality, racism, class warfare, the environment, and gender concern not only American problems but global ones that play out in an interconnected manner between eastern and western civilizations, developed and undeveloped nations, and that capture a larger picture of global trends of oppression and exploitation.
+Neo-Colonialism is derived from Marxist theory aimed at understanding post-colonial societies, but in a global community even the perpetrators of colonial practices are victims as well, leading to power struggles and manipulations that increase inequality and racial animosity.
+This course seeks to understand how these movements began and the different value systems at play in actions and policies which affect all of us in national and interpersonal ways.